trisfaizal/Marketing-Site/src/_drafts/jekyll-themes-with-github.md

 While themes can be [hosted with GemFury](https://cloudcannon.com/tutorial/2019/06/13/private-jekyll-themes-with-gemfury/){: target="_blank"}, they can also be hosted for free with GitHub.
 GitHub allow both public and private theme hosting.

-&nbsp;

-### Creating Jekyll Themes

-Create a new repository on GitHub - this will be your theme repository.
+### Create a theme repository

+A repository must first be created on GitHub.
 Anyone can use your theme if the repository is public.

 ![](/images/blog/jekyll-themes-with-github/screen-shot-2019-06-27-at-9-59-17-am.png){: width="1460" height="850"}